DanielOaks/ircv3-specifications/extensions/resume.md

 | `REGISTRATION_IS_COMPLETED` | `:<server> FAIL RESUME REGISTRATION_IS_COMPLETED :Cannot resume connection, connection registration has completed` |
 | `CANNOT_RESUME` | `:<server> FAIL RESUME CANNOT_RESUME :Cannot resume connection, for a different reason described here` |

-If a client receives a `FAIL RESUME` message, regardless of the code, then they MUST abort the resume attempt and connect to the server normally instead.
+If a client receives a `FAIL RESUME` message with a code other than `INVALID_TOKEN`, then they MUST abort the resume attempt and connect to the server normally instead.
+If they receive a `FAIL RESUME` message with code `INVALID_TOKEN`, then they MAY submit a different candidate token (in case of doubt as to whether a previous `RESUME` attempt was accepted), or else abort the resume attempt and connect normally.

 If the request is successful, the server may also send a `WARN RESUME` message with one of the codes below using the given format, including an appropriate description of the warning: